getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

   tracesSampleRate: 0.25,
 });
 ```

+*NOTE:* The `Tracing` integration is available then under `Sentry.Integrations.Tracing` when using the CDN bundle.

 To send traces, you will need to set the `tracesSampleRate` to a nonzero value.
 The configuration above will capture 25% of your transactions.